cedadev/collection-description-validator/README.md

 ## Installation

+* change directory into item_validator and run `python setup.py sdist`, this will make a tar.gz zipped package in a new directory called dist.
 * locate the `item_validator-*.tar.gz` file.
 * In the terminal `pip install <filepath>/<item-validator-*.tar.gz>` where the package will be pip installed.